Oneida County Land and Water Conservation

 Picture

-Although she officially retired in 2012, Jonna returned to the County in 2014 to assist our department during a staff change, and has been a valuable contributor to all of our projects and programs ever since.
-She serves as a Hodag Schools Foundation Board member and when she's not in the office, she enjoys creating nature-based, artificial floral and feather arrangements and other creative projects and recently welcomed a new great granddaughter.
-You can reach Jonna at jjewell@co.oneida.wi.us.
+Although she officially retired from UW in 2012, Jonna returned to Oneida County in 2014 to assist our department during staff changes, and has been a valuable contributor to all of our projects and programs ever since.

 Picture